 The Shed is open Monday-Saturday for lunch and dinner.
 Thanks to its delicious food and ideal location on Palace Avenue, it ticks all the right boxes to land it among the best restaurants in Santa Fe.

 Like The Shed, Café Pasqual’s is one of the best-known Santa Fe Plaza restaurants.
 This charming café is named after San Pasqual, the patron saint of cooks and kitchens.
+If you only have one day in Santa Fe, make sure to stop here for a bite!

 With papel picado, string lights, chile ristras, and colorful artwork and tiles throughout the café interior, you can’t help but embrace the festive, welcoming atmosphere.
 Though the prices of the dishes here are not inexpensive, they are high quality and positively delicious.